JOINT BASE SAN ANTONIO-LACKLAND, Texas --

-The recruiters were given the immersion tour to witness what SERE candidates at their training facility experience to provide them a perspective for identify prospective Airmen for the SERE career field.
+The recruiters were given an immersive tour to witness what SERE candidates at the 66th TRS’s training facility experience and to provide them with a perspective for identifying prospective airmen for the SERE career field.

 “Our goal is to recruit high quality candidates who would be a good fit for special warfare career fields,” said Senior Master Sgt.
-Richard Geren, 330th SRC, Special Operations Recruiting Flight Chief.
+Richard Geren, special operations recruiting flight chief.
 “Today’s experience with the SERE cadre was invaluable and will make our team more effective recruiters.
-We will take back with us more knowledge to provide to potential trainees along with insight of who would make a competitive candidate and how we can help prepare interested individuals to be successful in the SERE pipeline.”
+We will take back with us more knowledge to provide to potential trainees along with insight on who would make a competitive candidate and how we can help prepare interested individuals to be successful in the SERE pipeline.”

-The pipeline begins with the SERE Specialist Training Orientation Course, which runs 15 days and is focused on Airmen interested in becoming SERE specialists.
-Upon successful completion of the course, candidates are sent to Fairchild Air Force Base, Washington, to attend the SERE Specialist Training Course, which is a 22-week follow program.
+The SERE training pipeline begins with the SERE Specialist Training Orientation Course here, which runs for 15 days and focuses on airmen interested in becoming SERE specialists.
+Upon successful completion of this orientation course, candidates are sent to Fairchild Air Force Base, Washington, to attend the SERE Specialist Training Course, which is a 22-week course.

-During the visit, recruiters toured the SERE classroom and examined training equipment and the SERE physical training facility while members of the cadre explained what the course is like and how candidates are graded throughout training.
+During the visit, recruiters toured the SERE classroom, examined training equipment and visited the SERE physical training facility while members of the cadre explained what the STOC course is like and how candidates are graded throughout training.

-“It’s our job to make sure that the members we send to the Basic SERE Training and Apprentice Course are the right candidates for this very challenging training,” said Justin Samaniego, 66th Training Squadron instructor.
-“Physical fitness is important, but just as important are the abilities to manage time, adapt and bounce back from failure and stay motivated.”
+“It’s our job to make sure that the members we send to the Basic SERE Training and Apprentice Course are the right candidates for this very challenging training,” said Justin Samaniego, 66th TRS instructor.
+“Physical fitness is important, but just as important are the abilities to manage time, adapt and bounce back from failure, and stay motivated.”

-Recruiters also had the chance to experience a portion of the training, “rucking” two miles to get an idea of the physical stamina required of candidates.
-Here, the rucking is defined as candidates hiking four miles in under 60 minutes while carrying a 65-pound rucksack.
-Candidates must complete the ruck to continue to the next assessment milestone.
-At the end of the march, SERE instructors brought the recruiters to a nearby wooded area and demonstrated shelter building techniques, demonstrating how to a create shelter from a parachute, poncho or other items that could be found in the environment.
+Recruiters also had the chance to experience a portion of SERE candidate training: a "ruck" hike.
+They only hiked for two miles to get an idea of the physical stamina required of candidates.
+Candidates must hike four miles in under 60 minutes while carrying a 65-pound rucksack to continue to the next assessment milestone.
+After the hike, SERE instructors brought the recruiters to a nearby wooded area and demonstrated shelter-building techniques.
+They demonstrated how to create a shelter from a parachute, poncho or other items that can be found in the environment.